- 24th Nov, 2020

 - Ensure that the Website Designer or Agency can provide additional services including SEO and/or General Internet Marketing.
 (If they do it on the cheap e.g. sub $700 per month don’t do it.
 Read our article on How To Hire A SEO Expert)

 - Ask a lot of questions about the web designers process.

 - Request examples of how their method has worked well for other clients.

 - Search Web Designers on the Sunshine Coast and compare with multiple different ones to find out how they all compare

 How Do You Measure The Skills Of Each Web Designer or Digital Media Agency Before Hiring One?

 When it comes to website design, you must get a website designer who focuses on design.
 Their job is to create a functional design and layout of a website.
 They do not know how to layout a printed brochure or do graphic design for printing.
 There is a very distinct difference between designing for the screen versus for print.
 Next, you want to make sure that there is a web developer involved.
 In the ideal world, they will focus on web development.
 A good web developer will have the technical knowledge needed to get the website built.

 Does this mean that you need more of an agency rather than a single person?
 100%, you bet, it means you need more of an agency.
-On the Sunshine Coast, for example, there are quite a large number of firms who claim to be web designers.
+On the Sunshine Coast, for example, there are quite a large number of firms that claim to be web designers.
 This issue is a global one, but we cannot stress enough how important of a difference a true digital media agency will make.
 Designers or design firms who use prebuilt themes like Envato, Imprezza or Divi do not know have the technical know-how on how to code a website.
 There is a market for these types of sites but for serious websites you need to invest time and money.
 Get professionals in each specific area to build the website properly.